Costas N. Papanicolas: Career

 Papanicolas has held positions at the French Atomic Energy Commission (Saclay, France) and was Professor of Physics at the University of Illinois (Urbana-Champaign, US) and at the University of Athens (Greece).
 He was the founding director of the Institute of Accelerating Systems and Applications (IASA) in Greece.

 He is the CEO of the Cyprus Research and Educational Foundation (CREF) and, from 2008 to 2022, was president of The Cyprus Institute (CyI).
 In 2019, he was appointed as Advisor to the President of the Republic of Cyprus and Special Envoy on Climate Change.

-During his career he held a numerous positions in various organizations.
+During his career he held numerous positions in various organizations.
 He was a Member of the interim governing board and co-chair of the technical committee for the SESAME (Jordan), Chair of the appointments committee for the establishment of the Department of Natural Sciences of the University of Cyprus, and Chair of the Council on Educational Evaluation and Accreditation (CEEA) of the Republic of Cyprus.
 He was a Member of the National Advisory Council for Research and the National Council for Research and Technology of Greece.
 He was chair of the Cyprus-CERN Committee, Vice-chair of the Cyprus Scientific Council, the Senior Advisory scientific body to the Cyprus government, and a Member of the National Research Council of Cyprus which is chaired by the President of the Republic of Cyprus.